-Bitcoin Analysis for Today | Forexlive
+Bitcoin analysis for today | Forexlive

 Value Area Concepts (VAH, VAL, POC)

-- Value Area High (VAH): The upper boundary of the price range where 70% of volume was traded, often acting as resistance.
+- Value Area High (VAH): The upper boundary of the price range where 70% of volume traded, acting as resistance.

-- Value Area Low (VAL): The lower boundary, typically a support level.
+- Value Area Low (VAL): The lower boundary of the value area, often serving as support.

-- Point of Control (POC): The price level with the highest trading volume, often attracting price action.
+- Point of Control (POC): The price level with the highest traded volume, frequently acting as a magnet for price action.

 Trade at your own risk.
 Visit ForexLive.com for additional perspectives.